Are you struggling to make it work? Here are twelve tips that helped us manage.

 Now that Matt’s been given my desk (and I’m blogging from my coffee table, boohoo!), one of the most significant areas we’ve been struggling with is housework.
 Instead of two laptops that get put away each night, we now have a whole computer station to take care of, which also takes up space in our bedroom.

 Unfortunately right now, a lot of people are working from home and are in it for the long haul.
 Lockdowns could go on for months, we have been warned, and working from home, for many, has become the new way of life.
 When that happens, you need ways to manage your physical and mental health.

 Have no fear!

-By combining my knowledge from blogging, being a housewife and a few bits and pieces I learnt during our last big pandemic, I want to talk you through some tips and tricks to help you feel more on top of it all.
+By combining my knowledge from blogging, being a housewife and a few bits and pieces I learned during our last big pandemic, I want to talk you through some tips and tricks to help you feel more on top of it all.
 Whether clutter is making you feel more frazzled or you worry about picking up those nasties, I hope these tips and tricks will help.

 1. Wipe Down Often

 First and foremost, please, please wipe your desk and your keyboard often.
-Obviously you can use a surface cleaner for your desk, but use an antibacterial wipe for your keyboard.
+Obviously, you can use a surface cleaner for your desk, but use an antibacterial wipe for your keyboard.
 You don’t need to go crazy, before you clock off for lunch and after you’ve shut down at the end of the day will be plenty.
-Look for a quality surface cleaner that kills the big, bad nasties like E.Coli and MRSA.
+Look for a quality surface cleaner that kills the big, harmful nasties like E.Coli and MRSA.
 If it can attack the major bugs, it will probably do well with Coronavirus, too.
 Natural cleaning may work fine, but personally, I’m not taking any chances.

 2. Wash & Moisturize Your Hands (Reasonably) Often